 Important

-1. Crypto.com CSV files only cover 6 months of transaction data.
-You may need to export multiple files.
+Crypto.com CSV files have a variety of limitations about how much data you can export at once.
+As such, you may need to export multiple files.
 Koinly needs your complete transaction history on the platform to generate an accurate tax report.

 Please note, if you use the Crypto.com app fiat wallet or the Crypto.com Visa Card, you'll need to download CSV files for these too.
 This is easy, just follow the instructions above, but select 'fiat wallet' or 'crypto.com visa card' from the menu under 'transaction' instead of 'crypto wallet'.